Innoversa/innoversa/_pages/about.md

 ## Professional Service

 - Reviewer: ACM Transactions on Computing for Healthcare (ACM HEALTH), 2023, 2024
+- Reviewer: IEEE Journal of Biomedical and Healthinformatics (IEEE JBHI), 2023, 2024
 - Reviewer: NPJ Biosensing, 2023
 - Reviewer: International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC), 2024
 - Reviewer: Conference on Health, Inference, and Learning (CHIL), 2024
+- Reviewer: IEEE-EMBS International Conference on Biomedical and Health Informatics (BHI), 2024 -

 ## Awards